-Jordan Bassett Receives International Acclaim for her Final Research Project
+Health Information Management Grad Jordan Bassett Receives International Acclaim for her Final Project

-The CD-ED Health Information Management program is of top quality, arming graduates with real world experience and in-depth (technical) knowledge (with the convenience of online learning).
+The CD-ED Health Information Management program is top quality, arming graduates with real world experience and in-depth technical knowledge, with the convenience of online learning.

-This is evident as graduate Jordan Bassett wrote a research essay that was recently selected to be featured in an industry publication, for The International Society for Telemedicine & eHealth (ISfTdH).
+Health Information Management graduate Jordan Bassett is proof of this.
+She wrote a research essay that was recently selected to be featured in an industry publication from the International Society for Telemedicine & eHealth (ISFTeH).

-The Health Information Management program requires a self-directed research project as part of the 2 year, online program.
+The Centre for Distance Education’s Health Information Management program requires a self-directed research project as part of the 2-year online program.

-The research project takes place at the very end of the program, once students have learned:
+The research project takes place at the very end of the program, once students have studied:

 • Basic anatomical systems